rp42dev/MS-4-Django-Full-Stack-Project/README.md

 - Add items to the cart session Item id, item count, item price.
 - In cart context perform various calculations such as item times count,
 - item count times price, shipping price, discount prie total, and finaly grand total.
-- Sunchronize inventory and cart session product quantity.
+- Sunchronize inventory actual product quantity with cart session product quantity.
 Check each time the cart is accessed for inventory update then adjust acordingly.
 The products actual stock quantity is not changed in cart but only after successfull payment.

 ## **Checkout App**